Mostafa-mvd/Flight-Tickets/README.md

-flight_tickets_analysis
+**flight_tickets_analysis**
 ==============================

 It is a data science project for predicting the lowest ticket price in a certain period of time.

-First       <- Scraped from tcharter.ir
+1. Scraped from tcharter.ir

-Second      <- Pre-processing of data I gathered.
+2. Pre-processing of data I gathered.

-Third       <- Phase of training model and predicting.
+3. Phase of training model and predicting.

-Project Organization
+**Project Organization Hierarchy**
 ------------

     ├── data